Amazon has confirmed the dates for Spring Sale 2025 – plus early deals

 Amazon has confirmed the dates for its Spring Sale 2025

-The retail giant’s next big sale could be just around the corner, and we’ve got all the details
+The retail giant’s next big sale is about to land, and we’ve got all the details

-After weeks of speculation, Amazon has just confirmed its Spring Deals Day 2025.
-The spring shopping event has become a staple over the past few years, with big discounts landing like clockwork every March.
+After weeks of speculation, Amazon has confirmed it’s running another of its Spring Deal Days sales this year.
+The shopping event has become a staple over the past few years, with big discounts landing like clockwork every March.
+This year, the sale starts on 25 March and will run for one week.

 Last year, I saw big price drops across Amazon’s own devices, as well as savings on tech, home and beauty.
 From Dyson vacuums and Apple iPads to air fryers and skincare, the deals spanned just about every category – and I’m expecting more of the same this time around.